VHaardt/Medical-Imaging-project/README.md

+# University project for "Medical Imaging and Big Data" course
+---
 Here you will find all the materials used to create the project.
 Below is a brief overview of the available notebooks and folders:

 Python files: